 Alexandria Ocasio-Cortez, the 29-year old newly elected Congresswoman from New York, demonstrates her ignorance pretty much every single time she opens her mouth.
 She is said to have graduated from Boston University with a bachelor’s degree in international relations and economics, but who would guess from reading her statements or listening to her speak.
-Ocasio-Cortez’s recent blathering about the immorality of a society that allows the existence of billionaires as she demands higher marginal tax rates is an especially good example of her cluelessness.
+Ocasio-Cortez’s recent blathering about the immorality of a society that allows the existence of billionaires as she demands higher marginal tax rates well illustrates her cluelessness.

-Ocasio-Cortez’s view of the world is not unique, however, as seen in Amanda Marcotte’s recent article in Salon (see here), in which Marcotte announces to readers that Ocasio-Cortez is right: “There should be no billionaires.”
-Marcotte finds that the idea that the billionaires have been fairly rewarded in view of the massive inequality in the world “defies all common sense.”
-In a nice Marxian touch, Marcotte also explains how the extremely rich have built their wealth through the exploitation of the “labor of people who only take home a fraction of the value they add to the companies they work for.”
+Ocasio-Cortez’s view of the world is not unique, however.
+In a recent Salon article (see here), Amanda Marcotte announces that Ocasio-Cortez is right: “There should be no billionaires.”
+Marcotte finds the idea that billionaires have been fairly rewarded in view of the massive inequality in the world “defies all common sense.”
+In a nice Marxian touch, Marcotte also explains how the extremely rich have built their wealth by exploiting the “labor of people who only take home a fraction of the value they add to the companies they work for.”

 In a competitive market system characterized by voluntary exchange, no one gets rich unless he provides goods and services to many other people.
 Ocasio-Cortez hastens to point out that billionaires such as Bill Gates are good people (how generous of her), but it’s more than that.
 For all the money we have given a Bill Gates or a Steve Jobs, the rest of us have received in return goods and services with greater value to us.
 That’s why we make the exchange.
 Their compensation is justified.